libremonde-org/paper-research-privacy-matrix.org/part2/README.md

 **CONTEXT**: This is a preliminary analysis of data.
 Screenshots, precise numbers, commands run to obtain them and proof of the data breach can be found in [Annex E](#Annexes).

+**THIS BREACH CONTAINS DATA FROM OTHERS SERVERS THAN `matrix.org`, AND FOR EVENTS THAT WE ARE NOT ALLOWED TO SEE VIA REGULAR ACCESS CONTROL.
+THIS IS A GLOBAL FEDERATION LEAK!**

 We have chosen to disclose this breach under [Full Disclosure](https://en.wikipedia.org/wiki/Full_disclosure_(computer_security)#Full_disclosure) for the following reasons:

 1. Our personal and organisational policy is to always consider Full Disclosure first.